patrickkunka/mixitup/README.md

 </div>
 ```

-Filter controls are queried and bound by MixItUp based on the presence of a `data-filter` attribute, whose value must be a valid selector string (e.g. `'.category-a'`), or the values `'all'` or `'none'`;
+Sort controls are queried and bound based on the presence of a `data-sort` attribute, whose value must a valid sort string made up of the name of the attribute to sort by, followed by an optional sorting order (e.g. `'order'`, `'order:asc'`, `'order:desc'`).

 ```html
 <div class="controls">